anirudham222/RoyalBengali_Tiger/README.md

 ## Hello There

 Welcome to the profile of an Enthusiat.
-I'm a Data Science student graduating this December 2025, with a passion of harnessing the ultimate power of MAchine Learning and Artificial Intelligence
+I'm a ** Data Science ** student graduating this December 2025 at UWM, with a passion of harnessing the ultimate power of MAchine Learning and Artificial Intelligence

 ###🚀 About Me